To have gained or profited from financially

 Past tense for to wash or groom oneself in order to be more attractive

-Past tense for to remove contamination from something, and thus render it safe
+Past tense for to remove unwanted items from

 Past tense for to wash or clean something